Automattic/newspack-custom-content-migrator/README.md

 # Newspack Custom Content Migrator

-This plugin is a set of WP CLI commands, and scripts used during Newspack sites Live Launches and/or Content Updates.
+This plugin is a set of WP CLI commands and scripts used during Newspack sites Live Launches and/or Content Updates.

 This Plugin consists of various Migrators (which perform reusable or publisher-specific content migration), and the "Content Diff" logic.